 Nature-based solutions are not one-off projects undertaken at a moment in time.
 Once the solution has been implemented, it must be managed and maintained.
-Of central importance to effective management and maintenance is evaluation.
+Of central importance to effective management and maintenance is the constructive use of information from the evaluation process.

-From a Technical Solutions standpoint, ongoing evaluation is critical in helping the project team understand the technical management required to ensure the project continues to deliver the benefits that were planned for and to adapt the technical aspects of the nature-based solutions to changing needs over time.
+From a Technical Solutions standpoint, ongoing evaluation is critical in helping the project team understand the technical management required to ensure the project continues to deliver the benefits that were planned for, and to adapt the technical aspects of the nature-based solutions to changing needs over time.

-We also need to consider how to feed the results of such monitoring back into the overall nature-based solution planning process, and how learning from monitoring can be used to create better long-term management plans.
+There is also a need to consider how to feed the results of such monitoring back into the overall nature-based solution planning process, and how learning from monitoring can be used to create better long-term management plans.